Kimchi-Making

 While the cabbage is brining, prepare your marinade by mixing all your marinade ingredients.
 Throw in your "non-essential" ingredients if you wish to put any of these in and mix well with your marinade.
 Set aside for later.

-Once you've determined that your cabbage is ready, rinse the cabbage and wring gently to get rid of access water.
-Similar to salting your cabbage, take the marinade and smother your leaves from the outermost layers starting at the innermost part of the leaves.
+Once you've determined that your cabbage is ready, rinse the cabbage and wring gently to get rid of any excess water.
+Similar to salting your cabbage, take the marinade and smother your leaves from the outermost layers, starting at the innermost part of the leaves.
 Do this to every layer.
 Once you're finished marinating, put your kimchi into containers and store it in your refrigerator for a few days to let the marinade sink into the cabbage.

 Enjoy your kimchi with a bowl of rice!